 • Head tossing or bit resistance

-• Foul breath or swelling along the jaw
+• Foul breath

-• Unusual swellings around the jaw
+• Unusual swellings/discharge around the jaw

-Invest in Long-Term Health
+Invest in long-term health

 Veterinary dental care under sedation might cost slightly more upfront, but it prevents bigger problems later — saving you time, stress, and expense.
 It can also: